 1993-1994 - Sponsors the Brady Handgun Violence Prevention Act, which requires background checks and a five-day waiting period for handgun purchases.
 Sponsors the Religious Freedom Restoration Act, meant to prevent the government from interfering with an individual’s right to express his or her faith.
 Also, cosponsors the Violent Crime Control and Law Enforcement Act, a measure that provides funding to expand police departments, increases prison capacity and allows judges to impose longer sentences for violent crimes.
 The crime bill includes an assault weapons ban, prohibiting the sale of certain types of military-style semi-automatic rifles for 10 years.

 1998 - Wins election to US Senate.

-2004 - Wins re-election to the Senate.
+2004 - Wins reelection to the US Senate.

-Leads an unsuccessful push to renew the assault weapons ban.
+2004 - Leads an unsuccessful push to renew the assault weapons ban.

 2005-2008 - Chairs the Democratic Senatorial Campaign Committee.

 2007-2008 - Introduces the Keeping the Internet Devoid of Sexual Predators Act, requiring registered sex offenders to give law enforcement their email addresses and social media accounts so their online activity can be tracked.

 2007-2010 - Chairs and vice chairs the US Senate’s Joint Economic Committee.

 2009 - Cosponsors the Matthew Shepard and James Byrd Hate Crimes Prevention Act, broadening the definition of hate crimes to include acts of violence against individuals based on their actual or perceived gender, disability, sexual orientation or gender identity.